Charliefinn343/Nvidia-fish-project/README.md

 ## The Algorithm

 If you look at the my-recognition.py file you will see the code for the AI.
 Lines 2-7 import the dependencies.
 Lines 8-18 are the code for identifying the fish species.
 Finally, lines 19-101 are responsible for saying four random facts about the fish after it has been identified.
+My model is a fine tuned version of the resnet18.
 ## Running this project

 1. Make sure to include any required libraries that need to be installed for your project to run.